Workshops

 Promoting Safer AI for Health and Care

 In keeping with all service industries, health and care are very data- and decision-intensive, but more safety-critical than most other sectors.
-So, in this workshop we will explore how to promote safer innovation in health and care AI.
+In this workshop we will explore how to promote safer innovation in health and care AI.
+We look forward to highly interactive multi-disciplinary discussions, stimulated by some excellent speakers.

-- Is validation enough, or should we ask for more evidence before widely disseminating an algorithm for health and care ?
+15:40 Is validation enough, or should we ask for more evidence before widely disseminating health and care algorithms? - Prof. Jeremy Wyatt, University of Southampton, UK

-- How can health and care systems mobilise the huge number of facts that practitioners need at the point of decision making safely and efficiently – and are computable guidelines the answer ?
+17:20 How can health and care systems mobilise the huge number of facts that practitioners need at the point of decision making safely and efficiently – are computable guidelines the answer? - Prof. Philip Scott, University of Wales Trinity Saint David, UK

 Sessions 3 and 4 - Stream 2 (15.15-16.45 and 17.00-18.30 Upper Hall)